Bioelectrical impedance analysis: Accuracy

-Many of the early research studies showed that BIA was quite variable, and it was not regarded by many as providing an accurate measure of body composition.
-Nevertheless, it is the 4-compartment model (4C) (DXA and MRI are acceptable alternatives) – and not BIA – that is regarded as the reference method in body composition analysis.

-Although the instruments are straightforward to use, careful attention to the method of use (as described by the manufacturer) should be given.

-Simple devices to estimate body fat, often using BIA, are available to consumers as body fat meters.
-These instruments are generally regarded as being less accurate than those used clinically or in nutritional and medical practice.
-They tend to under-read body fat percentage by approximately 5 kg (±7 kg LoA) on average, despite showing a linear correlation with MRI-based measurements of 0.75 and 0.81 for females and males respectively.
+It is the 4-compartment model (4C) (DXA and MRI are acceptable alternatives) – and not BIA – that is regarded as the reference method in body composition analysis.
+Early research studies showed that BIA was quite variable.
+Measurements can be affected by dehydration, meals and nutrition, exercise, body temperature, and electrode placement and procedure.
+Estimates of body composition also depend on assumptions about body structure based on provided height and weight, which may be inaccurate for obese subjects or specific populations.
+Consumer body fat scales tend to under-read body fat percentage by approximately 5 kg (±7 kg LoA) on average, despite showing a linear correlation with MRI-based measurements of 0.75 and 0.81 for females and males respectively.
+BIA is not considered sufficiently accurate for recording of single measurements of individuals, but it can be acceptable for measuring groups and also for tracking body composition in an individual over a period of time.

 Dehydration is a recognized factor affecting BIA measurements, as it causes an increase in the body's electrical resistance, so has been measured to cause a 5 kg underestimation of fat-free mass i.e. an overestimation of body fat.

 Body-fat measurements are lower when measurements are taken shortly after consumption of a meal, causing a variation between highest and lowest readings of body fat percentage taken throughout the day of up to 4.2% of body fat.